ahupowerdns/ssd/werving.md

 As part of our research we develop software to actively control our experiments and process the resulting data.
 In addition, some of the instruments we are building require high performance, real-time code to guide and influence the quantum states of our various qubits.
+Eventually we'll also need to code to run on the quantum technology we are creating.

 QuTech is therefore looking for a skilled programmer to form the nucleus of our software development efforts.
 Our requirements are: